TalkBank/batchalign2/README.md

 ```
 py -m pip install -U batchalign
 ```

+Note that if your system reports `pip: command not found`, replace every use of `pip` in the instructions with `pip3` and try again.

 ### Rock and Roll
 There are two main ways of interacting with Batchalign.
 Batchalign can be used as a program to batch-process CHAT (hence the name), or as a Python LSA library.